fmstacco/task-tracker/README.md

 The aim of this project is to deliver a command line interface task manager so the user can track their to do list.

+# User Experience (UX)

+## Target Audience

+* Anyone who wants to track and manage all the tasks that need to be done.

 # Technologies Used